Future of public relations: 10+ best AI tools

 We know that the average PR professional is busy.
 Fortunately, you can leverage the power of AI through new (and not-so-new) tools that are only getting stronger all the time.
 Here are our top AI tools for PR professionals and agencies.

-We're adding more tools to this list all the time, so for the latest updates, sign up to our occasional content newsletter!
+We're adding more tools to this list all the time, so for the latest updates on AI in public relations, sign up to our occasional content newsletter!

-⚠️ A quick but important note: The internet is still catching up with the awesome power of AI.
+⚠️ A quick but important note about using artificial intelligence in PR: The internet is still catching up with the awesome power of AI.
 There are still many major privacy, data, and ethical issues around what AI is, and isn't, capable of.
 Consult with your manager or clients before inputting their intellectual property into any AI software or publishing AI content on behalf of their brand.

 Well, AI differs from regular computer coding in a few ways: